 The Stepway range is simpler than the Sandero’s: there’s no 74bhp 1.2-litre engine and no entry-level Access trim.
-Which is why the £7995 entry price for an 89bhp three-cylinder petrol turbo, in Ambiance trim, only represents a £400 premium over the like-for-like hatchback.
-The 89bhp 1.5-litre dCi turbodiesel suits the functional flavour of the car much better, though.
+Which is why the £8795 entry price for an 89bhp three-cylinder petrol turbo, in Ambiance trim, while the 89bhp 1.5-litre dCi turbodiesel suits the functional flavour of the car much better, though.

-With CO2 emissions of 105g/km, it will save you £85 a year on your tax disc.
-The three-cylinder petrol is claimed to average 52.3mpg, while the diesel's reputed to return 70.6mpg.
+The three-cylinder petrol is claimed to average 55.4mpg, while the diesel's reputed to return 74.3mpg.
 Realistically, the diesel should average a real-world 50mpg, easily some 5mpg higher than the petrol, so it's the better option for efficiency by a decent margin.

 While adequate, mechanical refinement is poorer than the supermini class average, with vibration detectable through the pedals and the bodyshell, in the diesel particularly.
 The light and baggy gearshift also speaks of Dacia’s uncompromising, ‘route one’ approach to functionality.

 On the plus side, the Stepway’s ride and handling are better than the standard hatchback.
 While its body rolls a little more through fast corners, there’s very little outright grip sacrificed by the pseudo-offroader.
 Directional responsiveness is competitive, and steering feel is quite reasonable, too.
 Meanwhile, the additional ride height you get with your Stepway only seems to do good things for the operational effectiveness of what must be fairly rudimentary suspension components.

 All of which should lead anyone with a serious interest in buying into Renault’s budget brand to one conclusion.
 Unless you plan on spending between £6000 and £7000 on the cheapest Sandero on the block, the Stepway’s actually better value for money, easier to live with and has the broader range of ability.